Global Stocks Weaken as China's Growth Slows

 Investors were also looking to U.K. Prime Minister Theresa May's next move on Brexit after lawmakers last week soundly rejected her plan to exit from the European Union, putting the process in jeopardy ahead of a March 29 deadline to leave.
 Mrs. May is scheduled to detail her "Plan B" for Brexit to parliament on Monday.

-The British pound was broadly stable against the U.S. dollar, recently trading down less than 0.1%.
+The British pound was volatile, recently trading down 0.2% against the U.S. dollar.

 "The U.K. Government has made no progress at all in unearthing a solution to its impasse over the agreement to leave the EU.
 The pound may well still have more upside on good than downside on bad news, but there isn't any good news around," Kit Juckes, strategist at Société Générale, wrote in a note to clients.

+Corporate earnings were another focus for investors, with Ford Motor Co. and International Business Machines fourth-quarter results on tap later this week.

+Slightly more companies than usual have been beating analysts' earnings estimates so far, providing a source of support for the market.
+76.4% of companies have reported above analyst expectations, compared with an average beat of 64%, according to data from Refinitiv.
+The bar is significantly lower, however, after steep downgrades to fourth-quarter and 2019 earnings forecasts in recent weeks.

-The WSJ Dollar Index, which tracks the dollar against a basket of 16 currencies, was down 0.1%.
+The WSJ Dollar Index, which tracks the dollar against a basket of 16 currencies, was broadly stable.

-In commodities, Brent crude, the global oil-price benchmark, was down 0.3% while gold was down 0.1%.
+In commodities, Brent crude, the global oil benchmark, was down 0.5% while gold was down 0.4%.

 Write to Georgi Kantchev at georgi.kantchev@wsj.com